Abstract artwork symbolizing migration, resilience, and cultural memory

 Our permanent collection grows in two complementary ways:

-• Acquisitions that remain part of our archive for the long term—selected for artistic merit, provenance clarity, and alignment with our mission.
+• Acquisitions that remain part of our archive for the long term—selected for artistic merit, provenance clarity, relevance with our mission, and care standards.

-• Rotating loans from local collectors, artists, and cultural institutions in each host city—ensuring every exhibit is locally relevant and nationally connected.
+• Local loans from collectors, artists, and cultural institutions in each host city—so every exhibition is locally relevant and nationally connected.

-This hybrid approach combines curatorial excellence with community collaboration, and it allows us to activate fresh, place-based narratives wherever the collection travels.
+This hybrid approach combines curatorial excellence with community collaboration, activating place-based narratives wherever the collection travels.

 Video introduction to the Refugee Art Collection and its hybrid model